top of page

 We shot the film in an operating bar.
 We had access to a private section, but that didn’t mean silence.
 Not even close.

+One major issue was sound bleed.
 Even with the doors closed, we had to contend with the bar’s espresso machine, tray drops, background music, and—most frustrating—the pool table.
 Balls cracking on breaks and cues scraping across felt came through in the audio, clean and clear.
 Not ideal.

-It’s something that caught us off guard and cost us a few takes.
+This caught us off guard and cost us a few takes.
 Lesson learned: when using a real location, don’t just scout for looks—scout for sound.
 Ask about shared walls, active hours, and exactly who’s on the other side of that thin partition.

 A man and woman converse at a bar table in a dimly lit room.
 Nearby, a camera crew films.
 A laptop screen is visible in the foreground.